GIV-UCalgary/GIV-Website/content/authors/mia/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- M.Sc.
+- Alumni M.Sc.
 Students
 ---

-Mia is an MSc student interested in Digital Earth, non-photorealistic rendering and data visualization.
+Mia was an MSc student interested in Digital Earth, non-photorealistic rendering and data visualization.